neofodere/SlyMultiTrainer/README.md

 2. Run the application and make sure the window's title reflects the new package version
 3. Remove unused using directives
 4. Change changelog
 5. In the Solution Explorer window, right click on the SlyMultiTrainer project entry and select "Publish".
-Use the following settings, then click "Publish":
+Use the following settings and then click "Publish":
 <img src="SlyMultiTrainer/Img/publish_settings.png">

 ## Credits